-- 20 At the latest valuation, the Fund was assessed to have a deficit of £621m and a funding level of 87%.
+- At the March 2016 valuation, the Fund was assessed to have a deficit of £621m and a funding level of 87%.
 Deficit recovery contributions have been certified for the majority of employers but any returns in excess of the discount rate will help to recover the Fund to a fully funded position.
-The Fund will therefore target an annual return rate of 6%. - 21 The agreed asset allocation ranges for the Fund are shown below along with the Fund's strategic benchmark and liability based benchmark.
+The Fund therefore sets its asset allocation to target an annual return rate of 6%.
+These figures and the asset allocation may need to be reviewed when the results of the March 2019 valuation are known. - 21 The agreed asset allocation ranges for the Fund are shown below, along with the Fund's long term strategic target allocations.

-Asset Class Allocation Ranges Strategic Benchmark Equities 55% to 75% FTSE All Share World 65.0% Property 5% to 25% IPD annual 15.0% Bonds 10% to 25% FTSE UK All Stock 17.5% Cash 0% to 10% LIBID 7 Day 2.5% Liability Benchm Based ark FTSE UK Gilts 5 Yrs 100.0%
+Asset Class Allocation Ranges Strategic Benchmark

+Equities 55% to 75% FTSE All Share World 68%

+Property 5% to 25% IPD annual 15%

+Bonds 10% to 25% FTSE UK All Stock 15%

+Cash 0% to 10% LIBID 7 Day 2%

+Within these asset classes is an allocation of 8% to infrastructure.

-- 22 These ranges are aimed at achieving appropriate returns to meet the funding objective within acceptable risk parameters.
-The Fund will vary between the asset classes according to market circumstances, relative performance and cash flow requirements.
-The ranges will be kept under regular review and, if it appears likely that these limits might be breached because of market movements, reference will be made to a meeting of the Pensions Working Party for advice. - 23 The asset allocation currently favours "growth assets" (equities and property) over "defensive assets" (bonds and cash) as the former are expected to outperform the latter over the long term.
-Although net additions from members (contributions received less benefits paid) are now expected to be negative for the foreseeable future, the Fund receives significant investment income and a recent report by the Fund Actuary shows that the Fund is unlikely to need to sell assets to pay benefits for at least 20 years.
-This allows the Fund to continue to implement a long term investment strategy. - 24 As the funding level approaches 100%, the asset allocation will be reviewed to consider whether it is appropriate to change the mix of growth versus defensive assets.
+22 This asset allocation is aimed at achieving appropriate returns to meet the Fund Target Return within acceptable risk parameters.
+The Fund's actual allocation may vary from this according to market circumstances, relative performance and cash flow requirements.
+The ranges will be kept under regular review and, if it appears likely that these limits might be breached because of market movements, reference will be made to a meeting of the Pensions Working Party for advice.

+- 23 The asset allocation currently favours "growth" assets, primarily equities, as they are expected to deliver higher returns to help the Fund achieve the Fund Target Return.
+Net additions from members (contributions received less benefits paid) are now expected to be negative for the foreseeable future, so the Fund also invests in "income" assets which will deliver secure and predictable income over the long term.
+These may include infrastructure, property and fixed income.
+Inflation is a longterm risk factor and the Fund explicitly seeks investments in this category which will help to mitigate that.
+Finally, the Fund allocates to liquid assets such as cash and short-term bonds in order to ensure cash is always available to pay benefits at any time.
+This allows the Fund to continue to implement a long-term investment strategy. - 24 The asset allocation is regularly reviewed to consider whether it is appropriate to change the mix of growth versus income assets.